mike-adonis/pokedox/README.md

 **Translation**
-The translation decision is made using a _chain of command pattern_, I chose this approach because I considered that there could be changes or additions to the business rules, this pattern makes it easier to test, extend without cascading if statements and modifying existing rules.
+The translation decision is made using a _chain of command pattern_, I chose this approach because I considered that there could be changes or additions to the business rules in the future, this approach makes it easier to test, extend without cascading _if_ statements or modifying existing rules.

 **Api Documentation**
 the api Documentation can be found on the swagger link at http://localhost:5000/swagger-ui/